Data Hoarding - FAQ

 What is this site about?

-This site is run as a non-profit, volunteer effort located in Montreal, Canada.
-On the technical side, it runs on a custom 3-node Proxmox cluster, with a QNAP 10 TB NAS appliance for storage and uses Cloudflare for content delivery.
-It runs in high-availability mode with a custom off-site backup solution.
+On the technical side, it runs on a custom 3-node Proxmox cluster, with a QNAP NAS appliance for storage and uses Cloudflare for content delivery.
+It runs in high-availability mode with a 99.99% uptime.
 We serve around 500 unique visitors each day.

 Technical deployment pipeline